0x213F/website-0x213F/_posts/2022-07-15-how-to-be-an-owner.md

 ## part three: perspective from the owner

-after reading the previous section, _the owner begins to worry about their assets:_
+after reading the previous section, **_the owner begins to worry about their assets:_**

 * are my employees really trying their hardest?
-* are my employees as passionate as I am about this business?
+* are my employees really passionate about making me richer?

 _the owner_ needs to ensure their workers are productive and motivated.

-to accomplish this, _the owner must understand the psychology of a cog._
+to accomplish this, **_the owner must understand the psychology of a cog._**

 <br>